elysemontano/elyse-lecture-notes/react-in-rails/react-in-rails-with-devise.md

 } %>
 ```

 We can now utilize these values inside our react side, so let's try console logging some of these.
+The object is being passed into React as props, so we will need to utilize our friend this.props.

 App.js
 ```javascript